 As a special needs parent, this item definitely helped Sam to engage more than it did our “normal” 3 year old.
 Syd got a little frustrated that the pen got pulled towards the ball, rather than carrying straight on, like a normal pen would.
 I feel that for her, a normal pen and joining the dots would probably have been more than sufficient.

 I have only given it 4/5 as I feel it is a little on the expensive side.
 I feel that around £20 would be a fairer price.
 I’d happily buy Sam the lower case and the number versions for £20 each.
+I hope this MagnaTab Review has been useful.

-This is not a sponsored post.
+Finally, this is not a sponsored post.
 We were sent the board to review, but all opinions are my own.